geoguide/lisk-dapps-docs/EnvironmentSetup.md

 # Setting up an Environment

-Before we can start building our first Lisk decentralized application (dapp), we first need to setup a development environment to include a localized testnet and the **Lisk CLI** tool.
+Before we can start building our first Lisk blockchain application (app), we first need to setup a development environment to include a localized testnet and the **Lisk CLI** tool.

 ## Lisk Testnet